Ferroin/stcli/README.md

   GUI doesn't use this at all, so there is no reason that you should need it unless you're doing very complicated things, and therefore should write your own code to handle it.
-* /rest/svc/*: None of the miscallaneous service endpoints are really intended for end-user consumption.
+* /rest/svc/*: None of the miscellaneous service endpoints are really intended for end-user consumption.
-* /rest/db/igores: Ignores are much more easily edited using a plain text editor.
+* /rest/db/ignores: Ignores are much more easily edited using a plain text editor.
 As such, they're beyond the scope of stcli.
 * /rest/db/browse: This is really a debugging endpoint and nothing more.
 * /rest/system/debug: Same as above.
-* /rest/system/{shutdown,restart}: These should be handled via the syncthing binary itself or your system's service manager.
+* /rest/system/{shutdown,restart}: These should be handled via the Syncthing binary itself or your system's service manager.
 * /rest/system/version: Use `syncthing --version` instead.

 If you want to add support for them, you're going to have to both provide